andrewcooke/simple-crypt/README.md

 Latest News
 -----------

+Release 4.1 obscures the output of the random number generator.
+This should not be necessary, but guards against a possible attack if the random number generator is compromised in some way.
+Functionality and interoperability are otherwise unchanged.

 Release 4.0 increases the number of iterations used in the PBKDF (this will make encyption and decryption noticeably slower) and adds a reference to [python-aead](https://github.com/Ayrx/python-aead).